Reversed Images on Vintage Football Cards

 Two clues on Bill Wade's 1960 Topps card tell us that the image is reversed: first, he appears to be left-handed on the card, and second, his number "9" is backward.
 His 1960 Bell Brand Rams card is shown here for comparison.

-Dan McGrew and Chris Burford 1961 Fleer Wallet Pictures
+Dan McGrew, Chris Burford, and Tom Rychlec 1961 Fleer Wallet Pictures

-The set of 1961 Fleer Wallet Pictures includes two pictures with reversed images: Dan McGrew and Chris Burford.
-It is easy to see the errors when you put the pictures alongside the players’ regular issue 1961 Fleer football cards.
-Fleer used the same images for all of the players who appear on a Wallet Picture and a regular Fleer card, but they happened to get these two backward.
-Fleer made a lot more errors on the Wallet Photos, too, mostly misspelling the players’ names on the backs.
+The set of 1961 Fleer Wallet Pictures includes three pictures with reversed images: Dan McGrew, Chris Burford, and Tom Rychlec.
+It is easy to see the errors when you put the pictures alongside the players' regular issue 1961 Fleer football cards.
+Fleer used the same images for all of the players who appear on a Wallet Picture and a regular Fleer card, but they happened to get these three backward.
+Fleer made a lot more errors on the Wallet Photos, too, mostly misspelling the players' names on the backs.

 Bob Griese and Mel Farr 1969 Glendale Stamps